somil-18/Computer-Science-Jobs-Market-Analysis/README.md

 - All job data was scraped from publicly available job listings on [Internshala](https://internshala.com/jobs/computer-science-jobs/page-1/).
 - No confidential or paid data sources were used.
 - The data may change over time and does not represent real-time job listings.
-- Use of this project or its data is at your own discretion.